Hello workawayer. We would like to invite you to our home, an old, large, historic house at Nesodden, a peninsula near by Oslo.

 Some type of help required from travelers :

-- carpentry: building a patio
+- stonework: building a tiny patio

 - building some fences out of branches